Raspberry Pi External Status Lights

 I wired up a pair of LEDs with a resistor attached to each to limit the current.
 (The resistance used value here depends on the forward voltage of the LED1.
 For my red status LED, I used a 220Ω resistor).
 I then plugged them into GPIO pins2 #13/#21 and to the ground pins.

 Impotant Note: In this post, the pin numbers I reference are “GPIO pin” numbers and not physical pin numbers.
-See for example, GPIO pin 21 is physical pin #40: https://pinout.xyz/pinout/pin40_gpio21
+See for example, GPIO pin 21 is physical pin #40: https://pinout.xyz/pinout/pin40_gpio21.
+You will need to make sure you are using the correct GPIO pin numbers in your setup.

 Device Tree Setup